beeware/beeware/docs/tutorial/tutorial-5/android.rst

 Tutorial 5 - Taking it mobile: Android
 ======================================

+Now, we're going to take our application, and deploy it as an Android application.

 The process of deploying an application to Android is very similar to the process for deploying as a desktop application.
-Briefcase handles installing dependencies for Android, including the Android SDK, the Android emulator, and the AdoptOpenJDK Java compiler and runtime.
+Briefcase handles installing dependencies for Android, including the Android SDK, the Android emulator, and a Java compiler.

 Create an Android app and compile it
 ====================================